Adaptive variational simulation for open quantum systems

 We demonstrate our algorithm on both the noiseless simulator and IBM quantum hardware.
 Our results show good quantitative and qualitative agreement with the exact solution.
 Furthermore, we perform numerical analysis of the resource requirement to simulate small systems, and find polynomial scaling with respect to either the system size or the desired accuracy.
 These results provide compelling evidence that open quantum system simulation is within the capability of near-term quantum devices.

+In summary, we propose a new adaptive variational quantum algorithm tailored for simulating the Lindblad master equation, where prior adaptive approaches encounter the challenge of establishing a feasible threshold for the McLachlan distance due to the coexistence of unitary and dissipative components.
+We validate the effectiveness of our algorithm on both simulators and IBM quantum hardware.
+Our results show that open quantum system simulation is within the capability of near-term quantum devices.
 The structure of this paper is as follows.
 In Sec.~\ref{sec:method}, we introduce the Lindblad equation and describe our quantum algorithm, unrestricted adaptive variational quantum dynamics (UAVQDS), for solving it.
 In Sec.~\ref{sec:noiseless_dim} we report the performance and resource requirement of our algorithm based on the results from the noiseless simulator.
 In Sec.~\ref{sec:hardware}, we report the performance of our algorithm on IBM quantum computers.
 We conclude in Sec.~\ref{sec:conclusion}, and present additional technical details and derivations in the Appendices.